 In Oppenshaw (1998) a strong case is made for the performance of the GAM algorithm for locating clusters of health diseases, including a comparison with other cluster finding techniques.
-To better assess and understand the potentials and limitations of GAM, Teruiya et al (1999) realised an investigation, using data from the study "Spatial Analysis Of Live-Born Profile And Socio-economic Conditions In Rio de Janeiro", conducted by D'Orsi and Carvalho (1997).
+To better assess and understand the potentials and limitations of GAM, the authors ran an example, using data from the study "Spatial Analysis Of Live-Born Profile And Socio-economic Conditions In Rio de Janeiro", conducted by D'Orsi and Carvalho (1997).
 This study assessed the spatial birth and socio-economic patterns in Rio de Janeiro city districts, aiming to identify the major groups of infant morbidity and mortality risk and the selection of the primary areas for preventive programs.

 In order to apply the GAM algorithm, the values had to be converted from arealrelated patterns to point variables.
 The authors selected some of the basic attributes used by D'Orsi and Carvalho, and converted each area unit (corresponding to a city district), to a point location, which received the value of the areal unit it represented, as illustrated by Figure 2.

-The GAM algorithm was applied to the values for the live-born quality index for all neighbourhoods of Rio.
-GAM found three clusters of high values of this index, located approximately at the "Botafogo", "Barra da Tijuca" and "Ilha do Governador" regions, (Figure 3).
-The results concentrated in what is perceived by the algorithm as 'extreme' events of high values of the index, disregarding cases which are not 'significant' enough.
+We ran the GAM algorithm on the values for the live-born quality index for all neighbourhoods of Rio.
+As a result, GAM found three clusters of high values of this index, located approximately at the "Botafogo", "Barra da Tijuca" and "Ilha do Governador" regions, (Figure 3).
 As a comparison basis, the traditional cloropleth-map is shown in Figure 4, where the areal-based values are grouped by quintiles.

-It should be noted that we have used the Rio birth patterns merely as an example to illustrate the computational behaviour of the GAM technique.
-It is important to note that the algorithm was only searching for clusters of high values of the live-born quality index.
-Clusters of low values are disregarded by GAM, since the algorithm was originally conceived for finding clusters of high incidence of diseases.
+As expected, the results concentrated in what is perceived by the algorithm as 'extreme' events, disregarding cases which are not 'significant' enough.
+It should be noted that we have used the Rio birth patterns merely as an example to assess the behaviour of the GAM technique.
 We hope to motivate health researchers to apply the GAM techniques to problems closer to its original intended use, such as sets of epidemiological occurrences.